MaoZiming/MaoZiming.github.io/_pages/hobbies.md

 \[2019.2\] Dongji Island, China\
 \[2018.6\] Batam, Indonesia

-Will be down for any stargazing trips :)
+Let me know if you are also into astro/stargazing/photography :)

 ## Photos

 {% include instagram.html %}

-See more of my own photos: <a style="text-decoration:none" href="https://www.instagram.com/ziming.astro/" target="_blank">@ziming.astro</a>
+See more of my own photos at: <a style="text-decoration:none" href="https://www.instagram.com/ziming.astro/" target="_blank">@ziming.astro</a>

 <!-- ![Adirondack Mountains](/images/photos/Adirondacks.jpeg){: width="500", : style="float: left; margin: 10px"}